Oklahoma Laws and Incentives for Natural Gas

 Alternative Fuel Vehicle (AFV) Acquisition Requirements

 All school and government fleets may convert their vehicles to operate on alternative fuels, and all school districts should consider purchasing only vehicles able to operate on alternative fuels.
-School and government vehicles capable of operating on an alternative fuel must use the fuel whenever a fueling station is located within a five-mile radius of the respective department or district and the price of the alternative fuel is cost competitive.
+School and government vehicles capable of operating on an alternative fuel must use the fuel whenever a fueling station is located within a five-mile radius of the respective school district or government department and the price of the alternative fuel is cost competitive with the displaced conventional fuel.
 If school and government vehicles must be fueled outside the five-mile radius and no fueling station is reasonably available, the school and government vehicles are exempt from this requirement.
 (Reference Oklahoma Statutes 74-130.3)

 Alternative Fuel Technician Training

-The Alternative Fuels Technician Certification Act (Act) regulates the training, testing, and certification of technicians who install, modify, repair, or renovate equipment used in fueling alternative fuel vehicles and in the conversion of any engine to operate on an alternative fuel.
+The Alternative Fuels Technician Certification Act (Act) regulates the training, testing, and certification of technicians who install, modify, repair, or renovate equipment used in alternative fueling infrastructure and in the conversion of any engine to operate on an alternative fuel.
 This includes original equipment manufacturer engines dedicated to operate on an alternative fuel.
-Electric vehicles (EVs), EV charging infrastructure, and EV technicians must also comply with the rules and regulations of this Act.
+Plug-in electric vehicles (PEVs), PEV charging infrastructure, and PEV technicians must also comply with the rules and regulations of this Act.
 (Reference Oklahoma Statutes 74-130.11 through 74-130.24)